Syncope in Children

 There may be enough warning signs that your child will have time to sit or lie down before fainting occurs.
-This can prevent injuries that may happen because of falling during syncope.
+This can prevent injuries that may happen because of falling during syncope, such as head injury.

 How is syncope diagnosed?

 The healthcare provider will ask about your child’s symptoms and health history.
 He or she will give your child a physical exam.
-Helpful details you can provide include:
+Helpful details you can provide include answers to these questions:

-- If your child had any symptoms before the syncope
+- Did your child had any symptoms before the syncope?

-- What he or she ate before the syncope
+- What did he or she ate before the syncope?

 The provider will check your child's blood pressure and heart.
 Your child’s blood pressure is usually checked more than once in different positions.
 It may be taken while your child is lying down sitting, and standing.
 The provider will look for changes in blood pressure that occur with orthostatic hypotension.

 Often your child will not need any tests.
 If your child's provider thinks there may be a serious problem, he or she may refer you to a pediatric cardiologist.
 This is a doctor with special training to treat heart problems in children.
 He or she may order tests, such as: